-In partnership with the U.S. Army Corps of Engineers, the District is implementing the Comprehensive Everglades Restoration Plan (CERP) to improve the quantity, quality, timing, and distribution of water delivered to freshwater and coastal systems in South Florida.
+In partnership with the U.S. Army Corps of Engineers (USACE), the District is implementing the Comprehensive Everglades Restoration Plan (CERP) to improve the quantity, quality, timing, and distribution of water delivered to freshwater and coastal systems in South Florida.
 The taxpayers have invested \$2.5 billion toward the acquisition of more than 253,000 acres required for CERP implementation, project construction and science-based research and monitoring.

-The Kissimmee River and floodplain restoration is nearly complete through a partnership with the U.S. Army Corps of Engineers and has produced a functioning mosaic of wetland plant communities.
+The Kissimmee River and floodplain restoration is nearly complete through a partnership with the USACE and has produced a functioning mosaic of wetland plant communities.
 The District acquired 100,000 acres for the restoration effort and conducts on-going scientific evaluations of the ecosystem response.
-The Corps has completed three phases of backfilling the C-38 canal and continuous water flow has been reestablished to 24 miles of the river's original course.
+The USACE completed three phases of backfilling the C-38 canal and continuous water flow is now reestablished to 24 miles of the river's original course.

-Gov. Ron DeSantis directed the District to expedite the Everglades Agricultural Area (EAA) Reservoir Project, and the District is delivering according to an expedited schedule.
-Construction began on the Stormwater Treatment Area in April 2020 and the U.S. Army Corps of Engineers is working on design of the reservoir.
+Gov. Ron DeSantis directed the District to expedite the Everglades Agricultural Area (EAA) Reservoir Project.
+Construction began ahead of schedule on the Stormwater Treatment Area in April 2020, the state's portion of the EAA Reservoir Project.
 The project will provide a significant increase in southern storage to reduce high-volume discharges from Lake Okeechobee to the northern estuaries and deliver increased clean freshwater south.
+Much of the District's efforts in the Northern and Southern Everglades are guided by State law in the Northern Everglades and Estuaries Protection Program (NEEPP) Chapter 373.4595, Florida Statutes (F.S.) and the Everglades Forever Act, Chapter 373.4592, Florida Statutes (F.S.), respectively.
+These efforts consist of projects, programs, and cooperative initiatives.